 Analogies vs Sentence Completions — The SSAT Verbal section includes analogies, which require you to determine the relationship between words.
 These questions are a test of vocabulary and critical thinking.
 The ISEE Verbal Reasoning section includes sentence completions, which require you to determine which word fits best within a given sentence.
 These questions generally require a stronger vocabulary than the SSAT’s analogies, but also require less critical thinking.

-Creative vs Formal — For the Upper Level SSAT, you have a choice between a formal prompt and a creative prompt.
-For lower levels of the SSAT, you have a choice between two creative prompts.
-For all levels of the ISEE, you are given a single formal prompt.
+Essay Prompts — For the Upper Level SSAT, you have a choice between a personal prompt and a general prompt.
+The personal prompt asks about a topic related to your interests or personality.
+The general prompt asks a question that is somewhat philosophical so you can share your views and values.
+For lower levels of the SSAT, the choice is between a personal prompt and a creative prompt.
+The creative prompt serves as an inspiration for a short story.
+For all levels of the ISEE, you are given a single personal prompt.